Non-Invasive Data Governance: Why Should You Care About It?

 How to create a non-invasive data governance framework?

-Creating a Non-Invasive Data Governance (NIDG) framework requires a thoughtful approach that respects existing processes and roles.
+Creating a non-invasive data governance (NDG) framework requires a thoughtful approach that respects existing processes and roles.

 Here’s a step-by-step actionable guide: